How to sleep better when pregnant?

-For more chronic sleep problems, lifestyle changes, such as giving up television and electronics before going to sleep Pregnant women should not underestimate the effect of stress on sleep.
-Research has shown that in the third trimester (after 28 weeks of pregnancy) sleeping on your back increases the risk of stillbirth.
-Therefore, our advice is to go to sleep on your side in the third trimester.
-It is estimated that between 10 and 25 percent of women report symptoms of Restless Legs Syndrome (RLS) during pregnancy (RLS-UK, no date).
+Try giving up television and electronics before going to bed, as these can interfere with your body's natural sleep rhythms.
+Additionally, research has shown that in the third trimester (after 28 weeks of pregnancy) sleeping on your back increases the risk of stillbirth, so it is best to go to sleep on your side in the third trimester.
+It is estimated that between 10 and 25 percent of women report symptoms of Restless Legs Syndrome (RLS) during pregnancy.
+This is when you feel an overwhelming need to move your legs, which can make it difficult to relax and fall asleep.

-This is when you feel an overwhelming need to move your legs.
-Symptoms are most noticeable in the third trimester and can make it difficult for you to relax and fall asleep.
-While it's tempting to look for a pharmaceutical or herbal supplement to combat insomnia, these products are generally not recommended for pregnant women.
+While it may be tempting to look for a pharmaceutical or herbal supplement to combat insomnia, these products are generally not recommended for pregnant women.
 After 20 weeks, doctors recommend sleeping on your left side only to allow the best blood flow to the fetus, uterus, and kidneys.
+A hot shower can also loosen stiffness in your neck and shoulders and improve circulation, making it easier to sleep.
+When lying on your side, it may be more comfortable to sleep with a pillow that supports your tummy and a pillow between your knees.

 Rogelio Guffey